Packed-Decimal Format

 Glossary of Terms

-Note: The items in this document are appropriate for applications that are written in COBOL, Mainframe Assembler (HLASM) or PL/I. The IBM Mainframe architecture drove many of the numeric formats that existed in the early ANSI specifications for COBOL.and have been carried forward to the current COBOL ANSI specifications.
+Note: The items in this document are appropriate for applications that are written in COBOL, Mainframe Assembler (HLASM) or PL/I. The IBM Mainframe architecture drove many of the numeric formats that existed in the early ANSI specifications for COBOL and have been carried forward to the current COBOL ANSI specifications.

 The mainframe can perform arithmetic functions on packed-decimal fields without having to convert the format.
 Storing numeric values in a packed-decimal format may save a significant amount of storage space.
 For example, on the mainframe the value 12,345 would be five (5) bytes in length (i.e. x'F1F2F3F4F5').
-If the same information is stored in a packed-decimal (i.e. USAGE IS COMP-3) the field would be three (3) bytes in length (i.e. x'12345C').
+If the same information is stored in a packed-decimal (i.e. USAGE IS COMPUTATIONAL-3 or abbreviated as COMP-3) the field would be three (3) bytes in length (i.e. x'12345C').

 The following table shows the structure of a five digit numeric field using the Packed-Decimal format (i.e. the COBOL syntax would be USAGE IS COMP-3).
 The field contains a value of one-hundred-twenty-three (or 00123).
 Since the packed-decimal format stores a digit in each nibble (2 digits per byte) the actual field size is only three (3) bytes.